basho/basho_docs/content/riak/ts/1.4.0/using/security.md

 ### Security Checklist

-Before enabling security on your Riak TS cluster be sure to check out the [Security Checklist](./checklist).
+Before enabling security on your Riak TS cluster be sure to check out the [Security Checklist][security checklist].

 ### Enabling, Disabling, and Checking Security

-For a brief tutorial on how to enable, disable, or check the security status of a cluster, visit the [Security: Enabling](./enabling) page.
+For a brief tutorial on how to enable, disable, or check the security status of a cluster, visit the [Security: Enable & Disable][security enable disable] page.

 ### Managing User Authentication and Permissions

-For instructions on how to apply permissions and require client authentication in Riak TS, please see our [Security: User Management](./user-management)documentation.
+For instructions on how to apply permissions and require client authentication in Riak TS, please see our [Security: User Management][security users] documentation.

 ### Managing Security Sources

-For more on creating and managing security sources for authentication in Riak TS, check out [Security: Sources Management](./sources-management).
+For more on creating and managing security sources for authentication in Riak TS, check out [Security: Sources Management][security sources].

 ### Notifying Basho

-If you discover a potential security issue with Riak TS or want to know more about Basho's approach to security, visit the [Security: Notifying Basho](./notify-basho) page.
+If you discover a potential security issue with Riak TS or want to know more about Basho's approach to security, visit the [Security: Notifying Basho][security notify] page.